Qazeer/artefacts.help/pages/windows/etw_services.md

 ### Overview

+Windows services are programs that operate in the background and conform to the interface rules and protocols of the `Service Control Manager (SCM)` (the component responsible for managing Windows services).
+Services can be implemented as binaries or `Dynamic Link Libraries (DLL)`.
+The services implemented as `DLL` are loaded and executed by an instance of the `Service Host` (`svchost.exe`) process.

+Refer to the [registry Windows services page](./registry_services.md) for more information on Windows services.

+### Services Windows events

 | Channel | Conditions | Events |
 |---------|------------|--------|
 | `System` <br><br> Provider: `Service Control Manager`. | Default configuration. | Event `7045: A service was installed in the system`. <br><br> Logged whenever a Windows service is created on the machine. <br><br> Information of interest: <br> - Domain and username of the user that installed the service (often the `NT AUTHORITY\SYSTEM` account). <br> - Name, binary path, type, start type and executing account of the created service. |